apache/nuttx/INVIOLABLES.md

-# The Inviolable Principles of Nuttx
+# The Inviolable Principles of NuttX

 These are properties of NuttX that we can be certain of for all time: